 To facilitate blind peer review, the Editor-In-Chief will separate the Title Page from the manuscript before the submission is sent out for review.

-Each submission should include a clear introductory statement of purpose; a brief review of the important literature for empirical and theoretical submissions; a description of method and scope of observations for empirical submissions; statement of hypothesis, if present; an analysis of all results; brief discussion of the significance of the findings with comments connecting this paper with the previous, relevant literature; and a section on implications and suggestions for future research, if relevant.
-The reasonable use of headings to divide sections of the paper is encouraged.
+Authors will include a clear statement of purpose in the Introduction; a brief review of the important literature for empirical and theoretical submissions; a description of method and scope of observations for empirical submissions; statement of hypothesis, if present; an analysis of all results; brief discussion of the significance of the findings with comments connecting this paper with the previous, relevant literature; and a section on implications and suggestions for future research, if relevant.

 - When author’s last name appears in the body of the paper, her/his name should be followed with the year of publication in parentheses.
 Example: ...
 Ruggiero (2014).

-- When an author is not identified by name in the body, her/his name and the year of publication should both be listed in parentheses.
+- When an author is not identified by name in the body of a submission, her/his name and the year of publication should both be listed in parentheses.
 Example: ...
 (Ruggiero 2014).

 - Page(s) for a direct quote should follow the year of publication after a colon.
 Example: ...
 (Ruggiero 2014:49).